ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/radio-puzzle.md

 ## Dongle Responses

+❗ The Dongle responds to the DK's requests wirelessly (i.e. by sending back radio packets) as well.
+You'll see the dongle responses printed by the DK.
+This means you don't have to worry if serial-term doesn't work on your machine.

 The Dongle will respond differently depending on the length of the incoming packet:

 - On zero-sized packets it will respond with the encrypted string.